-G.I.Marine Ltd was formed in 1996 by Ian Walker having been in the Marine Industry for 30 years plus.
+G.I.Marine Ltd was formed in 1996 by Ian Walker having been in the Marine Industry for over 30 years.

 Ian commenced as a full time Marine Broker in February 1985 with Hauraki Yachts and Launches Ltd.In 1990 Ian contracted to Orams Marine Ltd as a broker, later becoming Manager/Broker of New Boat Sales and then Manager/Broker of Marine Brokerage from the end of 1997.
 He then commenced trading in his own right as G.I.Marine Ltd in 2004 operating from Pier 21, where his office was for many years.